streamr-dev/core-api/README.md

 This codebase comprises two logical parts:

-- API which allows users to create and manage streams, canvases, products, and other Streamr resources.
+- API which allows users to create and manage streams, products, and other Streamr resources.
 The API controllers and services are mainly written in Groovy and use the Grails web framework.
-- The Engine is written mostly in Java and is responsible for executing canvases (user-defined processes which process, analyze and act upon real-time event data.
-The APIs, on the other hand, is responsible for API(s), rendered web pages and other front-facing functionality.

 When you run the app with `grails run-app`, most changes to source code files are automatically hot reloaded into the running JVM process.